kabai98/mxc-event-manager/README.md

 The database structure is maintained through EF Core migrations, while user management is handled by ASP.NET Core Identity.

+👤 Demo Users

+For development and testing purposes, the application creates predefined users during startup.

+The demo user credentials are defined in the application code and can be found in the user initialization section.

+Example accounts:

+Email	Password
+admin@test.com	Admin123
+user@test.com	User1234
+user@test2.com	User1234

 Before running the project, install:

 - .NET 10 SDK